saullocastro/pyfe3d/README.md

 reduced integration.

-- 'BeamC' - 2-node Timoshenko beam element with consistent shape functions and analytical integration.
+- 'BeamC' - 2-node Timoshenko beam element with consistent shape functions and analytical integration, equivalent to Nastran' CBEAM.

 - 'Spring' - 2-node spring element with 6 stiffenesses defined in the element
-  coordinate system.
+  coordinate system, equivalent to Nastran's CELAS.

 - 'Truss' - 2-node truss element with only axial and torsion stiffness.
-I recommend using the BeamLR instead, which is physically more consistent.
+I recommend using the BeamLR or BeamC instead, which are physically more consistent.

 Documentation
 -------------